GDC-ConsumerEdge/parameter-store/README.md

 `iap_audience` is the "audience" against which IAP JWT tokens are compared.
 This comes from the backend service associated with your load balancer stack.
-This value is not known until Terraform is run the first time, so on its first invocation, an empty string (`""`) is appropriate.
+This value is not known until Terraform is run the first time, so on its first invocation, an empty string (`""`) is appropriate. **After deploying infrastructure, you must fill in this value and deploy it a second time.
 This value takes the form of:

 ```bash
 "/projects/${EPS project ID}/us-central1/backendServices/${EPS load balancer backend service number}"